Orwell Astronomical Society (Ipswich)

 David Murton, 05 July 2017.

-Eastern Veil Nebula (NGC6992).
+The eastern Veil Nebula (NGC6992 and NGC6995).
 Skywatcher 190 mm Maksutov-Newtonian on NEQ6 mount.
 Canon 60Da camera.
 A mosiac of two frames each comprising four exposures of 360 s at ISO 800, taken on different days.
 The relatively short exposure time and high ISO resulted in considerable image noise.

 Nigel Evans, 14 September 2013.